OvertureMaps/overturemaps-py/README.md

 ## Usage

+#### `releases list`

+The `releases list` command lists all available releases of the Overture Maps dataset, with the latest release clearly marked.
+This allows users to see which versions of the dataset are available.

+---

 #### `download`
 There is currently one option to the `overturemaps` utility, `download`.
 It will download Overture Maps data with an optional bounding box into the specified file format.
 When specifying a bounding box,